Information and Guidance

 - Ensuring that whilst on site you remain at least 2m, and preferably 3m, apart from our staff at all times, and try to minimise engaging in discussions about our work as far as possible.
 Ideally communicate information about the building such as the location of loft hatches etc. prior to our attendance on site so that conversations about the work on site can be minimised and subsequently followed up by e-mail;

-- Please notify us by email that you wish to cancel the fieldwork/survey if you or other members of your household have been feeling in any way unwell, have recently been in contact with anybody who has been unwell, or if they, or anybody else they’ve come into contact with, have travelled within the last two weeks from a high risk country e.g. China, Italy or Iran;
+- Please notify us by email that you wish to cancel the fieldwork/survey if you or other members of your household have been feeling in any way unwell, have recently been in contact with anybody who has been unwell, or if they, or anybody else they’ve visited a country and territory which is not exempt from advise from advice against all but essential travel by the Foreign & Commonwealth Office.

 - Let us know if you or other members of your household who will be present on site during surveys are members of a vulnerable group.
 If this is the case it is unlikely to be appropriate to undertake the survey; and